Weak* solutions I: A new perspective on solutions to systems of conservation laws: Introduction

 The paper is arranged as follows.
 In Section 2, we recall the basic facts we need and establish notation for the rest of the paper.
 In Section 3 we recall the Gelfand integral and develop the calculus thereof: we do this for an abstract target space $X^*$, so we can use these results unchanged in more general contexts.
-In Section 4 we use the Gelfand integral to define weak* solutions, and prove that weak* solutions are distributional solutions, and weak solutions which satisfy apprpriate growth conditions are weak* solutions.
-Finally, in the appendix, we give a charaterization of G-weak differentiable functions and show that $W^q_{w*}(0,T;X^*)$ is isometrically isomorphic to Brezis' space of absolutely continuous functions.
+In Section 4 we use the Gelfand integral to define weak* solutions, and prove that weak* solutions are distributional solutions, and weak solutions which satisfy appropriate growth conditions are weak* solutions.
+Finally, in the appendix, we consider necessary and sufficient conditions for a function to have a G-weak derivative.